Thun: Topography

-The center of Thun is located on the Aare, just downstream of the point where that river flows out of Lake Thun, and encompasses both banks of the river and an island between.
+The center of Thun is on the Aare, just downstream of the point where it flows out of Lake Thun, and encompasses both banks of the river and an island between.
 The town covers an area of 21.6 km2, with the town boundaries reaching up to 4 km from the town centre.
 The town ranges in altitude between about 560 m, in the town center, and 1170 m, on its eastern boundary.